qurator-spk/dinglehopper/README.md

   In that case, use --no-metrics to disable the then meaningless metrics and also change the color scheme from green/red to blue.

+  The comparison report will be written to $REPORT_PREFIX.{html,json}, where
+  $REPORT_PREFIX defaults to "report".

 Options:
   --metrics / --no-metrics  Enable/disable metrics and green/red
   --help                    Show this message and exit.